AjwanKhoury/SoftwareEngineeringProject/README.md

 - The project was built in Android Studio and written with emphasis on the MVC model.

-- We put my database on Firebase.
+- We put our database on Firebase.

 - To run the app on your computer download the zip file and open it with android studio.